apache/pulsar/site2/docs/client-libraries-node.md

 ```

 > #### Promise operation
-> When you create a new Pulsar producer, the operation will return `Promise` object and get producer instance or an error through executor function.
+> When you create a new Pulsar producer, the operation returns `Promise` object and get producer instance or an error through executor function.
 > In this example, using await operator instead of executor function.

 ### Producer operations